KarthikSz/KarthikSz/README.md

 ### Hi there 👋
 I'm Karthik, an incoming MS CS student for Fall '23 at UMass Amherst.
-Previously, I worked as a Quant at Goldman Sachs for 2 years and am proficient in writing clean, reusable and readable code for Production use
+Previously, I worked as a Quant at Goldman Sachs for 2 years.

 <!--
 **KarthikSz/KarthikSz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.